iqtree/iqtree2/terrace/README.md

 ### Output
 -----
 If no other option is used, the ouput is just the log file.
-It contains the following information:
+The following information is provided about the analysis:

     INFORMATION about input dataset:
     Number of taxa: NUM